An electrode is a metal wire that is coated.

 - The fourth (or fifth) digit – indicates the type of electrode coating and the type of power supply used; alternating or direct current, straight or reverse polarity.

-- The types of coating, welding current, and polarity position designated by the fourth (or fifth) identifying digit of the electrode classification are listed in the table 5-4 below.
+- The types of coating, welding current, and polarity position designated by the fourth (or fifth) identifying digit of the electrode classification are listed in Tables 5-4 below.

 Coating, Current and Polarity Types Designated By the Fourth Digit in the Electrode Classification Number